smm3000/CV/README.md

 Expedia (Mar 2020 to Nov 2021)
 *Senior Finance Analyst*

-* Worked cross-functionally with Product & Tech on a number of customer-focused solutions.
+* Worked cross-functionally with Product & Tech on a number of customer-focused solutions that reduced financial and operation risk to the business.
-* Led a re-design project for a key marketing business area.
+* Led a significant process re-design project for a coupons, which was a key marketing lever across brands and regions.
+* Responsible for financial reporting and processes for significant marketing spend areas of the business.

 KPMG (Oct 2015 to Feb 2020)
 *Assistant Manager*

-* Led a number of engagements across different clients and industries.
+* Led a number of engagements that involved working and communicating with multiple internal and external stakeholders.
+* Had a wide range of clients that were in different industries - this involved using problem solving and analysis skills on a wide-range of issues.
-* Completed charted accountancy qualifications whilst working full-time.
+* Completed chartered accountancy qualifications whilst working full-time.

 ## Skills